 - The Ian Knot was easier to tie than the conventional knot regardless of the prevailing conditions (ie. hot or cold, light or dark, wet or dry).

-- The Ian Knot was functionally identical to the conventional knot, thus it stayed tied just as reliably, was just as easy to untie, and was just as prone to occasionally get tangled when untying.
-(Eg. Due to a loose end inadvertently going through a loop during the day's activities.)
+- The Ian Knot was functionally identical to the conventional knot, thus it stayed tied just as reliably, was just as easy to untie, and was just as prone to occasionally get tangled when untying. (eg. Due to a loose end inadvertently going through a loop during the day's activities.)

 - The Ian Knot caused less wear & tear on my laces than the conventional knot.
 (The lace of the shoe with the conventional knot became tattered and eventually broke, thus ending the experiment.)

 - However, the Ian Knot was more difficult to tie than the conventional knot when the laces were too short or when something had to be tied extra tight.
 (Over time, I got better at tying tightly, as detailed below.)

 Every knot has its own peculiarities that have to be overcome in order to learn how to tie it tightly.
 With the Ian Knot, the simultaneous inward movement from both sides makes it harder to maintain outward tension on the Starting Knot.
 Also, neither hand has a finger free to hold things in place, as is usually done with other knots.